MassTransit/MassTransit/docs/getting-started/README.md

 $ dotnet run
 ```

 The output should have changed to show the message consumer generating the output (again, press Control+C to exit).
-Notice that the bus address now starts with `rabbitmq`.
+Notice that the bus address now starts with `sb`.

 ``` {11}
 Building...